Students with Dependents

-We understand that being a students with dependents (pregnant and parenting student) is an important facet of your identity and we want you to be proudly visible on campus as both a parent and a student.
+We understand that being a student with dependents (pregnant and parenting student) is an important facet of your identity, and we want you to be proudly visible on campus as both a parent and a student.

 National research indicates that 26% of all undergraduate students have dependents.
 On average, student parents earn higher grade point averages, yet their retention rates are significantly lower than other students (52% of student parents drop out within six years of enrolling, compared to 32% of non-parents).
 Cal Poly’s goal is to ensure that all student parents have the support and resources they need to overcome challenges and succeed in a safe, welcoming and inclusive environment.
 We encourage you to use this resource page to find community and campus resources available to you and your family.

 Stay In Touch & Apply For Special Exception (Priority Registration)!

 Please fill out the forms below to stay up-to-date with our program, and get connected to resources and services available for pregnant and parenting students.
 NOTE: Our Special Exception form for priority registration will open quarterly at the start of Week One for the following quarter (e.g., the form for Winter Quarter '24 special exceptions will open at the start of Fall Quarter '23).
 Students must complete the form on a quarterly basis to qualify.
 Currently, Cal Poly does not offer special exceptions for Summer Quarters.

 We have various support services designed to help pregnant and parenting students succeed and thrive at Cal Poly.

 How can I get a parking permit?